DylanKoster/paashaas/README.md

 With a single script, your entire application is build and deployed to AWS.
 There's no need to manage servers or handle complex infrastructure manually.

 **4. Serverless Architecture:**
 Your application runs fully serverless using AWS Lambda.
-It leverages DynamoDB for data storage and Amazon SES (Simple Email Service) for notifications and communications.
+It leverages DynamoDB for data storage and Amazon SES (Simple Email Service) for notifications.

 **5. Cloud-Native Scalability:**
 Everything lives in the cloud, so your system scales automatically.
 When it's time for an update, just run the deployment script again—your new version goes live instantly with zero downtime.